Int’l Diabetes Federation – evidence for 1-hour glucose assessor

-The International Diabetes Federation is a non-profit umbrella organization of more than 240 national diabetes associations from 161 countries including the United States (represented by the American Diabetes Association), Canada, Australia, as well as many countries in Europe, Asia and Africa.
+The International Diabetes Federation is a non-profit umbrella organization of more than 240 national diabetes associations from 161 countries, including the United States (represented by the American Diabetes Association), Canada, Australia, as well as many countries in Europe, Asia, and Africa.
 This global reach means that the IDF’s reports and recommendations have significant international implications.

 Prediction of Risk of Type 2 Diabetes

-The new Position Statement highlights that a 1-hour post-load plasma glucose level of 8.6 mmol/L (155 mg/dL) or higher during in people with normal glucose tolerance strongly predicts the development of type 2 diabetes as well as various complications such as micro- and macrovascular issues, obstructive sleep apnea, metabolic dysfunction-associated fatty liver disease, and death in individuals with risk factors.
-The recommendations are for individuals with 1-hour plasma glucose of 8.6 mmol/L (155 mg/dL) or higher to be prescribed lifestyle intervention and referred to a diabetes prevention program.
+The new Position Statement highlights that a 1-hour post-load plasma glucose level of 8.6 mmol/L (155 mg/dL) or higher in people with normal glucose tolerance strongly predicts the development of type 2 diabetes as well as various complications such as micro- and macrovascular issues, obstructive sleep apnea, metabolic dysfunction-associated fatty liver disease, and death in individuals with risk factors.
+The recommendations are for individuals with a 1-hour plasma glucose of 8.6 mmol/L (155 mg/dL) or higher to be prescribed lifestyle intervention and referred to a diabetes prevention program.

 Diagnosis of Type 2 Diabetes

-The Position Statement indicates that a 1-hour post-load plasma glucose level of 11.6 mmol/L (209 mg/dL) or higher confirms a diagnosis of type 2 diabetes and recommends that a repeat test be conducted to confirm the diagnosis of type 2 diabetes and once confirmed, to refer the individual for treatment.
+The Position Statement indicates that a 1-hour post-load plasma glucose level of 11.6 mmol/L (209 mg/dL) or higher confirms a diagnosis of type 2 diabetes and recommends that a repeat test be conducted to confirm the diagnosis of type 2 diabetes and, once confirmed, to refer the individual for treatment.

 Benefits of the 1-hour Post-Load Glucose Test

-The Position Statement indicates that the 1-hour post glucose load test;
+The Position Statement indicates that the 1-hour post-glucose load test:

-- shows glucose dysregulation earlier than the 2-hour post glucose load test
+• shows glucose dysregulation earlier than the 2-hour post-glucose load test

 Final Thoughts